-Continuous loan are classified are as follows:
+Continuous loans are classified as follows:

-- Substandard: If it is past due /overdue for 3 (three) months or beyond but less than 6 (six) months; - Doubtful: If it is past due / overdue for 6 (six) months or beyond but less than 9 (nine) months; - Bad / Loss: If it is past due / overdue for 9 (nine) months or beyond
+- Substandard: If it is past due /overdue for 3 (three) months or beyond but less than 6 (six) months; - Doubtful: If it is past due / overdue for 6 (six) months or beyond but less than 9 (nine) months; and - Bad / Loss: If it is past due / overdue for 9 (nine) months or beyond.

-Demand loan are classified are as follows:
+Demand loans are classified as follows:

-- Substandard: If it remains past due / overdue for 3 (three) months or beyond but not over 6 (six) months from the date of expiry or claim by the Bank or from the date of creation of forced loan: - Doubtful: If it remains past due / overdue for 6 (six) months or beyond but not over 9 (nine) months from the date of expiry or claim by the Bank or from the date of creation of forced loan; - Bad / Loss: If it remains past due / overdue for 9 (nine) months or beyond from the date of expiry or claim by the Bank or from the date of creation of forced loan.
+- Substandard: If it remains past due / overdue for 3 (three) months or beyond but not over 6 (six) months from the date of expiry or claim by the Bank or from the date of creation of forced loan; - Doubtful: If it remains past due / overdue for 6 (six) months or beyond but not over 9 (nine) months from the date of expiry or claim by the Bank or from the date of creation of forced loan; and - Bad / Loss: If it remains past due / overdue for 9 (nine) months or beyond from the date of expiry or claim by the Bank or from the date of creation of forced loan.

-Fixed Term Loans are classified are as follows:
+Fixed Term Loans are classified as follows:

-- a) In case of any installment (s) or part of installment (s) of a Fixed Term Loan amounting upto Taka 10 lacs is not repaid within the due date, the classification is as under: - Substandard: If the amount of past due installment is equal to or more than the amount of installment (s) due within 6 (six) months, the entire loan will be classified as 'Sub- standard': - Doubtful: If the amount of past due installment is equal to or more than the amount of installment (s) due within 9 (nine) months, the entire loan will be classified as 'Doubtful': - Bad / Loss: If the amount of past due installment is equal to or more than the amount of installment (s) due within 12 (twelve) months, the entire loan will be classified as 'Bad/Loss'; - b) In case of any installment (s) or part of installment (s) of a fixed term loan amounting more than taka 10 lacs is not repaid within the due date, the classification is as under: - Substandard: If the amount of past due installment is equal to or more than the amount of installment (s) due within 3 (three) months, the entire loan will be classified as 'Sub- standard'; - Doubtful: If the amount of past due installment is equal to or more than the amount of installment (s) due within 6 (six) months, the entire loan will be classified as 'Doubtful': - Bad / Loss: If the amount of past due installment is equal to or more than the amount of installment (s) due within 9 (nine) months, the entire loan will be classified as 'Bad/Loss'.
+- a) In case of any installment (s) or part of installment (s) of a Fixed Term Loan amounting upto Taka 10 lacs is not repaid within the due date, the classification is as under: - Substandard: If the amount of past due installment is equal to or more than the amount of installment (s) due within 6 (six) months, the entire loan will be classified as 'Sub- standard'; - Doubtful: If the amount of past due installment is equal to or more than the amount of installment (s) due within 9 (nine) months, the entire loan will be classified as 'Doubtful'; and - Bad / Loss: If the amount of past due installment is equal to or more than the amount of installment (s) due within 12 (twelve) months, the entire loan will be classified as 'Bad/Loss'. - b) In case of any installment (s) or part of installment (s) of a fixed term loan amounting more than taka 10 lacs is not repaid within the due date, the classification is as under: - Substandard: If the amount of past due installment is equal to or more than the amount of installment (s) due within 3 (three) months, the entire loan will be classified as 'Sub- standard';